Background

 • Do you have any major family history of particular health conditions that could warrant hospital cover?

-• Do you prefer being able to choose your own doctor, or specialist, and have more sway over your treatment plan?
+• Do you prefer being able to choose your own doctor, or specialist, and have more of a say over your treatment plan?

 • Does staying in a private room while in hospital appeal to you?

-It’s also always best to read the Product Disclosure Statement (PDS), Target Market Determination (TMD) and other applicable product documentation when considering an insurance policy.
+If you’re interested in taking out hospital cover, you can use our table to compare options from our Online Partners.
+You can also change the table’s filters to better suit your requirements.
+It’s also always best to read the Private Health Information Statement (PHIS), Target Market Determination (TMD) and other applicable documentation when considering an insurance policy.

 Hospital cover insures you for the costs of receiving treatment and staying in hospital, including theatre costs and hospital accommodation fees.
-Examples include orthopaedic surgery (such as knee or hip replacement), eye surgery (such as cataracts) or gastrointestinal tests (such as endoscopy or colonoscopy).
-But what you are insured for will depend on your level of coverage.
+Examples include orthopaedic surgery (such as knee or hip replacement), eye surgery (such as cataracts) or gastrointestinal tests (such as an endoscopy or colonoscopy).
+But what you’re insured for will depend on your level of coverage.

-Extras health insurance on the other hand provides cover for ‘general’ treatments and services from medical and allied health professionals not typically subsidised through medicare.
+Extras health insurance on the other hand provides cover for ‘general’ treatments and services from medical and allied health professionals not typically subsidised through Medicare.
 Examples include dental treatment, physiotherapy, optical devices such as glasses, or remedial massages.
-Unlike hospital cover, there is no distinct government standardised level of cover for extras insurance products.
+Unlike hospital cover, there’s no distinct government standardised level of cover for Extras insurance products.

 Latest in health insurance